Late Spring: Wash the Deck

 Late Spring: Seal the Deck

-Sealers and stains are available at home improvement centers for about $30/gallon — enough to cover 250 sq. ft. of decking.
+Sealers and stains are available at home improvement centers for about $30 per gallon — enough to cover 250 square feet of decking.
 Your finish options include:

 - Clear sealer that lets the wood’s natural grain and color show through

 - Toner that adds a bit of color but fully reveals the grain and provides some protection against sunlight (ultraviolet or UV light)

 - Semi-transparent stain that tints the wood, but lets some grain show

 - Solid stain and opaque color that seal weathering damage and completely cover the grain